-The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
+The Commission's website provides a number of factsheets in relation to the financial reporting process and associated timelines.
 The website also contains the section 253 reporting guidelines and a model set of financial statements.

-The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the section 253 reporting guidelines and Australian Accounting Standards.
-Access to this information may be obtained via this link.
+The Commission recommends that reporting units use these model financial statements to assist in complying with the Fair Work (Registered Organisations) Act 2009 (RO Act), the section 253 reporting guidelines and Australian Accounting Standards.
+Access to this information is available via this link.

-If you have any queries regarding this letter, please contact me on (03) 9603 0841 or by email at Mihiri.jayawardane@roc.gov.au.
+If you have any queries, please contact me on (03) 8650 0182 or by email at mihiri.jayawardane@fwc.gov.au.

-Yours sincerely,
+Yours sincerely

-Mihiri Jayawardane Registered Organisations Commission
+Mihiri Jayawardane Fair Work Commission